Article Overview: Historic Sites In New York

 11. Grand Central Station

-Historic Grand Central Terminal, commonly known as Grand Central Station, is a railway station located in Midtown Manhattan in New York City.
+Grand Central Terminal, often referred to as Grand Central Station, is a train station located in Midtown Manhattan, New York City.
+It is one of the most iconic buildings in the city and a major transportation hub for commuters and tourists alike.

 It’s More Than Just A Railroad Terminal